 Finally, as universities and standardized exam organizations are increasingly finding alternative means of testing applicants, take advantage of delayed admissions cycles to prepare to ace these exams.

-For more than two decades, we at ICON+ Education Group, together with our admissions specialist partner Aureus Consulting, has offered both personalized and group coaching to support you through every step of the application process: studying for standardized exams (or alternative exams modelled off of standardized exams), crafting unique admission essays and preparing to shine in interviews.
+For more than two decades, we at ICON+ Education Group, together with our admissions specialist partner Aureus Consulting, have offered both personalized and group coaching to support you through every step of the application process: studying for standardized exams (or alternative exams modelled off of standardized exams), crafting unique admission essays, and preparing to shine in interviews.
 With the impact of COVID-19 in view, we recently put all of our services online, though in-person options are available on an appointment basis.
 With a strong track record of helping clients get accepted to top universities such as Oxbridge, Imperial, LSE, INSEAD, Harvard, Princeton, NUS, Yale-NUS and countless more, we can help you submit a more competitive pitch to the institutions to you apply to.
 Get started.